On Arrival – dropping emails question - ORF Forums

 I forgot to mention the ORF server is our only MX record on the DMZ.
 It's on an Exchange 2010 Edge Server with no intermediate IP's.
 It will accept external emails and forward them into the Exchange 2010 server.
 All outbound emails will go through it as well for the ASWL.

-by Derwood 9 years ago
+by Derwood more than 10 years ago

 3